thoughtspile/scoped-function/README.md

  - accessing `arguments` still works
  - name is set to `anonymous` as per the spec.

-If you find a deviation, drop an issue.
+If you find a deviation from the [spec](https://www.ecma-international.org/ecma-262/6.0/#sec-function-constructor), drop an issue.

 Both `Function` and `ScopedFunction` accept non-simple ES6 formal
 parameters: `...rest`, `{ destructuring }`, and `default = true`.
 Use these in